 - Gather driver and witness information.
 Note whether the driver rented the truck for personal use, worked for a company, or was part of a commercial fleet.

-- Do not speak with Enterprise or its insurance representative.
+- Avoid speaking with Enterprise or its insurance representative.
 They may attempt to collect statements or pressure you into an early settlement.

 Why Legal Help Matters After an Enterprise Truck Accident

-Enterprise’s national network of rental and commercial trucks creates a maze of liability that few victims can navigate alone.
-After a crash, the company’s corporate office, local franchise, and fleet client may all try to shift blame, leaving you caught in the middle.
-Without strong legal representation, evidence can vanish, and claims may be quietly denied.
+Enterprise’s national network of rental and commercial trucks can create a maze of liability.
+After a crash, the corporate office, local franchise, and fleet client may each try to shift blame.
+Without strong legal representation, evidence can vanish and claims may be denied.

-The Clark Law Office understands how Enterprise’s system works and how to expose its weaknesses.
-Our attorneys investigate who owned, maintained, and operated the truck at the time of the accident, then use rental agreements, service logs, and franchise records to prove where negligence occurred.
-We work with accident reconstruction experts and mechanical engineers to uncover the exact failure that caused your injuries.
+The Clark Law Office investigates who owned, maintained, and operated the vehicle at the time of the accident, then uses rental agreements, service logs, and franchise records to show where negligence occurred.
+We work with accident reconstruction experts and mechanical engineers to identify the exact failure that caused your injuries.

 We also protect you from aggressive insurance tactics.
-Enterprise and its partners often use complex policy language to reduce payouts or deny responsibility altogether.
+Enterprise and its partners may rely on complex policy language to reduce payouts or deny responsibility.
 Our firm handles all communication with insurers to prevent these tactics from undermining your case.

-When you choose The Clark Law Office, you work directly with an experienced attorney who knows how to stand up to major national rental companies.
-We build each case from the ground up, ensuring every responsible party is held accountable for the harm they caused on Michigan’s roads.
+When you choose The Clark Law Office, you work directly with an attorney who understands how to pursue claims against national rental companies.
+We build each case from the ground up and hold every responsible party accountable for harm caused on Michigan roads.

 Frequently Asked Questions About Enterprise Truck Accidents